 Adams and Cork then moved to Swansea a month later but Adams left the club just 13 days into his tenure leaving Cork in charge for the rest of the season.

-Leaving Swansea at the end of the season, Cork then joined non-league side Chesham United as player-manager before joining Mickey Adams as his assistant at Brighton & Hove Albion.
+Leaving Swansea at the end of the season, he then joined non-league side Chesham United as player-manager before joining Adams once more as his assistant at Brighton & Hove Albion.

 Cork was on the move once again in 2000 when he was appointed as assistant manager of Cardiff City working with his former Wimbledon manager Bobby Gould,

-Unfortunately Leicester City were relegated the following season and after a poor start to their Championship campaign in 2003-04 the pair left the club.
+Unfortunately The Foxes were relegated the following season and after a poor start to their Championship campaign in 2003-04 the pair left the club.

 The pair were reunited in 2010 when they joined Sheffield United but were unable to save the club from relegation to League One and they were subsequently sacked at the end of the season.